saltstack/salt/doc/ref/cli/salt-cloud.rst

     Can be used in conjunction with -m to display only information about the specified map.

+.. option:: -S, --select-query

+    Execute a query and print out selected information about all cloud VMs.
+    Can be used in conjunction with -m to display only information about the specified map.

 .. option:: --list-images

     Display a list of images available in configured cloud providers.